mjl-/mox/README.md

 # Quickstart

-The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email named <host>.<domain>, login as an admin user, e.g. /home/service, download mox, and generate a configuration for your desired email address at your domain:
+The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain], login as an admin user, e.g. /home/service, download mox, and generate a configuration for your desired email address at your domain:

 	./mox quickstart you@example.com

-This creates an accounts, generates a password and configuration files, prints the DNS records you need to manually add for your domain and prints commands to set permissions and install as a service.
+This creates an account, generates a password and configuration files, prints the DNS records you need to manually create and prints commands to set permissions and install mox as a service.

 If you already have email configured for your domain, or if you are already sending email for your domain from other machines/services, you should modify the suggested configuration and/or DNS records.

-A dedicated machine is convenient because modern email requires HTTPS.
+A dedicated machine is highly recommended because modern email requires HTTPS, also for automatic TLS.
 You can combine mox with an existing webserver, but it requires more configuration.

 After starting, you can access the admin web interface on internal IPs.